 If your SMA is interested in reviewing this use case, please reach out to SDRC via their contact page: http://www.statedataresourcecenter.com/contact-us.html for a copy of the use case.

 Using Integrated Data to Generate Risk Scores and Chronic Condition Information for Dual-Eligible Enrollees

 This use case describes how SMAs can use integrated Medicare-Medicaid data to improve their ability to stratify the dual-eligible population by risk, which should result in more effective care coordination.

 Using Integrated Medicare and Medicaid Data to Develop a Profile of the Dual-Eligible Population

-SMAs that are developing programs to better coordinate care for dual eligibles need to understand the population's demographic characteristics and service utilization to effectively tailor programs to the population's needs.
+SMAs that are developing programs to better coordinate care for dual eligible beneficiaries need to understand the population's demographic characteristics and service utilization to effectively tailor programs to the population's needs.
 In this use case, the MMDI team identifies some common profile elements and describe the requisite data sources and methodologies needed to produce them.